Nymber/ForkBomb/README.md

 # ForkBomb
-is a concept of a lan/online coop game made in pygame that aspires to become a game friends with light coding knowledge/an asperations for coding will be able to lightly code to gain money for upgrading hardware, buy new software, and compete to be the best of the group.
+is a concept of a lan/online coop game, written using python's pygame, that aspires for friends with interest in coding to developextendable coding skills a fun way.
+#Featuring
+  •Console based computer network system
+  •Coop!
+  •The goal to defeat all other player/players defences(ports) through coding using "hacking api's".
+  •Local client based 3d map to enter your house setup, shops, gpu farm, bank, and black market.
+  •To be determined....

 #Check List: